mlibrary/lti_tool_provider/README.md

 The most common roles that you will want to sync will be 'urn:lti:role:ims/lis/Learner' and 'urn:lti:role:ims/lis/Instructor'.

+### Entity Provisioning

+If the lti_tool_provider_provision module is enabled, you can configure a default entity to be automatically created or loaded on each LTI launch request.
+You can also configure default field values to be mapped from the LTI launch reqeust data.

 ### Custom Parameters

 Currently the only custom parameter that is processed it the custom_destination parameter.
 You will need to add this in the LMS using 'destination={some internal drupal path}'.